Last Updated on July 5, 2026 by Daniel Globe

 Eligibility and Restrictions for Transferring American Airline Miles

-While transferring American Airline miles offers numerous benefits, it is essential to understand the eligibility criteria and restrictions that govern this process.
-Generally, AAdvantage members can transfer miles to other members’ accounts, but there are specific limitations in place.
-For instance, transfers are typically only allowed between accounts that are in good standing and have been active for a certain period.
+While transferring American Airline miles offers real benefits, it’s essential to understand the eligibility criteria and restrictions that govern this process.
+Generally, AAdvantage members can transfer miles to other members’ accounts, provided both the sender’s and recipient’s accounts are in good standing.

 Step-by-Step Guide to Transferring American Airline Miles

 Transferring American Airline miles is a straightforward process, but it requires careful attention to detail to ensure that everything goes smoothly.
 The first step is to log into your AAdvantage account on the American Airlines website.
-Once logged in, navigate to the “AAdvantage” section and look for the option labeled “Transfer Miles.”
-This will direct you to the transfer page where you can enter the recipient’s AAdvantage number and the number of miles you wish to transfer.
+From the Buy, Gift, and Transfer page, select “Transfer Miles,” then enter the recipient’s AAdvantage number and the number of miles you wish to send.

-After entering the necessary information, you will be prompted to review the transaction details before finalizing the transfer.
-It is essential to double-check that all information is accurate, as mistakes can lead to delays or complications in processing the transfer.
-Once you confirm the transaction, you will typically receive a confirmation email detailing the transfer.
+After entering the necessary information, you will be prompted to review the transaction details, including the fee, before finalizing the transfer.
+Double-check that all information is accurate, since transfers cannot be reversed once completed.
+Once you confirm the transaction, you’ll receive a confirmation number on screen and by email — keep it until the miles show up in the recipient’s account, which usually takes up to four hours.

 Tips for Maximizing the Value of Transferred American Airline Miles